+The mantle of ministry is a regal robe and a wearisome weight.
 Wear the mantle well.
 Be an honorable representative of the calling that God has placed on you.
-When the day arrives for you to take your heavenly flight, the mantle of

-The mantle of ministry is a regal robe and a wearisome weight. ministry will fall on the shoulders of a servant in the next generation.
+When the day arrives for you to take your heavenly flight, the mantle of ministry will fall on the shoulders of a servant in the next generation.

-The mantle of ministry is a regal and wearisome weight. robe а speak with Sometimes vou such anointing and power that you feel as though you were Moses on Mount Sinai delivering the message of God from a personal revelation.
+The mantle of ministry is a regal robe and a wearisome weight.
+Sometimes you speak with such anointing and power that you feel as though you were Moses on Mount Sinai delivering the message of God from a personal revelation.
 Other times you wear the weight of ministry like a ball and chain, delivering a difficult message with the burden of Jeremiah.
 You can love it and you can hate it, but never dishonor it.